kanupriya1293/screenshot_sorter/README.md

 ## Optional Enhancements

-1. You can modify the workflow to suit your needs - change the destination folder hierarchy, improve classification by enhancing openAI prompt, changing model, inserting specific rule-based nodes or passing more meta-data with image file etc.
+1. You can modify the workflow to suit your needs.
+You can insert mode rule-based nodes, change orgainsation of screenshots in destination folders.
+Particularly, you can try to increase classification accuracy at 'Image Analysis' node possibly by,
+   - modifying classification categories and their description in the OpenAI prompt
+   - changing the OpenAI model being used, OR
+   - enhancing the overall prompt and nudging to deep think and reason

 2. Create your own n8n workflows using their pre-built tools/ nodes.